USEPA/micromap/cran-comments.md

 ## Resubmission

-This is a resubmission for version 1.9.5 additional method dispatch and a minor bug fix in the main plotting function.
+This is a resubmission for version 1.9.6, removing maptools, rgeos, and rgdal.

 ## Test environments
 * ubuntu 20.04 (on GitHub Actions), R 4.1.1